p0nce/life-idioms/articles/ATM Case Study&#x3A; Should you fix this bug&#x3F;.md

 ATM(A) > 0
 ```

-A being the specific modification of R that implements the new algorithm.
+`A` being the specific modification of R that implements the new algorithm.

 **For the R' vs R'' decision**

-The algorithm should be debugged if the fix is a positive ATM artifact:
+Likewise, the algorithm should be debugged if the fix is a positive ATM artifact:
 ```
 ATM(B) > 0
 ```